MissionMarsFourthHorizon/operation-remote-resupply/Module 5/Operation Remote Resupply, Part 5.md

 To address this need, tools and services have been created to mitigate these problems, often by removing the need for an IDE, such as in Roslyn, the Microsoft open source .NET compiler service, Jupyter, and [Xamarin Workbooks](https://developer.xamarin.com/guides/cross-platform/workbooks/ "Xamarin Workbooks"), where an "immersive" experience is created for a developer, without the extra overhead of solutions and projects.
 Xamarin Workbooks combines these concepts by allowing interactive documentation to be combined with live coding, making it simple for a developer to learn and experiment with a native platform, including support for Android, iOS, Mac and Windows desktop apps.

-Even well designed mobile apps have hidden or problematic performance issues, difficult to diagnose through simple user testing processes, Working with cross-platform solutions compounds these challenges, as some problems may exist for one platform, but not another.
+Even well-designed mobile apps have hidden or problematic performance issues, difficult to diagnose through simple user testing processes, Working with cross-platform solutions compounds these challenges, as some problems may exist for one platform, but not another.
 To provide the type of rich diagnostic profiling and instrumentation needed for cross-platform development, the Xamarin platform includes the [Xamarin Profiler](https://developer.xamarin.com/guides/cross-platform/profiler/ "Xamarin Profiler").
 The Xamarin Profiler provides a graphical interface for the [Mono log profiler](http://www.mono-project.com/docs/debug+profile/profile/profiler/ "Mono log profiler"), seamlessly integrated into your existing Xamarin toolchain, to collect information about your Xamarin apps.
 The Xamarin Profiler is the ideal tool to diagnose memory leaks and resolve potential performance bottlenecks.

-In this lab, you will use Xamarin Workbooks to create a rich, interactive document to detail and execute the process of converting Earth time to Mars time, based on the calculations displayed by Mission Control, as well as using the Xamarin UI Inspector, Previewer and Profiler to to inspect, adjust a Xamarin Forms app user interface and diagnose potential performance issues.
+In this lab, you will use Xamarin Workbooks to create a rich, interactive document to convert Earth time to Mars time based on calculations provided by Mission Control.
+You will also get first-hand experience using the Xamarin UI Inspector, Xamarin Previewer, and the Xamarin Profiler to tweak a Xamarin Forms user interface and diagnose potential performance issues.

 <a name="Objectives"></a>
 ### Objectives ###